IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/use-parameters.md

     Notice that you did not need to specify the `place` parameter when you invoked the action.

-## Override a bound parameter
+### Override a bound parameter

-Bound parameters can still be overwritten by specifying the parameter value at invocation time.
+Default parameter bindings on an action can still be overwritten by specifying the parameter value at invocation time.

 1. Invoke the action again, passing both `name` and `place` values: